 My list has been divided into three tiers.
 The middle tier (tier 2) represents a leap up in quality from the lower tier (tier 3).
 All three tiers contain great barbecue.
 But the most earthshaking barbecue in town, you may want to know, lives in the top tier (tier 1).

 For this list, I considered the Salt River Valley from end to end.
 The top 10 spots come from six towns, one up north in Cave Creek, another down southeast in San Tan Valley.
-A truly incredible four of the top 10 have opened in the last year or so.
+A truly incredible four of the top 10 have opened in the past few years.

 So here’s the list.
 Hope you have fun eating through.